 The easiest way to boost your chances of tagging a big ol long beard is to figure out where the birds are roosting for the night.
 Try to locate an oak ridge or any type of standing timber next to a field that you think birds will be in the following morning.
 Low cut CRP, plowed or alfalfa fields are usually a strong bet for a group of birds to be in after getting down from roost.
-When approaching an area like this at night to locate them, glass the fields to make sure there are no birds in the fields that you would spook when walking out.
+When approaching an area like this at night to locate them, glance the fields to make sure there are no birds in the fields that you would spook when walking out.
 For locating birds, the easiest and most simple way is to get yourself a crow call and get to the edge of the field at sunset, and blow into the crow call a few times.
 If there are birds in the area, they will gobble to that call.
 If you do not get a response, move to a different field and repeat.

 Get out there early!